 1 Pack FINTORP hooks – $2.99

-- FIRST – if you are painting the wood piece black, paint that and allow it to dry
+- FIRST – if you are painting the wood piece black, paint that and allow it to dry.
+You will see that in the supplies, I simply used black spray paint.

 - Put your paper roll on your curtain rod.